Gambling Addiction Recovery

 Gambling addiction rehab can vary between inpatient and outpatient options, depending on the needs of the addict.

-Inpatient rehab, while rare for treating gambling addiction, removes the patient from normal life, allowing them to focus on recovery without any temptations.
+Inpatient rehab, while rare for treating gambling addiction, removes the patient from everyday life, allowing them to focus on recovery without any temptations.

 Outpatient rehab for gambling addiction doesn’t require a residential stay but still provides intensive treatment through individual and group therapy.